AdobeDocs/genstudio.pt-BR/help/user-guide/content/customize-template.md

 # Personalizar modelos

-Adapte seus modelos de HTML para o GenStudio usando a linguagem de modelo _Handlebars_.
+Adapte seus modelos de HTML para o Adobe GenStudio para profissionais de marketing de desempenho usando a linguagem de modelo _Handlebars_.
 A sintaxe Handlebars usa texto regular com chaves duplas como espaços reservados para o conteúdo.
 Consulte [`What is Handlebars?`](https://handlebarsjs.com/guide/#what-is-handlebars) no _Guia de linguagem do Handlebars_ para saber como preparar seu modelo.

 <!-- This is for email.
 In the future, maybe use tabs to provide guidance for other template types.
--->If you do not have an HTML template ready to use in GenStudio, you can start by defining the structure of your email using HTML tags: `DOCTYPE`, `html`, `head`, and `body`.
+-->If you do not have an HTML template ready to use in GenStudio for Performance Marketers, you can start by defining the structure of your email using HTML tags: `DOCTYPE`, `html`, `head`, and `body`.
 You can include CSS styles to customize the appearance of your email.

 ```html
 <!DOCTYPE html>